GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (1) He wept over the unrepentant Israelites, symbolized by Jerusalem, and the impending judgment against them.

- Luke notes that “as [Jesus] approached Jerusalem and saw the city, he wept over it and said . . . ‘[t]he days will come upon you when your enemies will build an embankment against you and encircle you and hem you in on every side’” (Lk.
+ Luke notes that “as [Jesus] approached Jerusalem and saw the city, he wept over it and said …‘[t]he days will come upon you when your enemies will build an embankment against you and encircle you and hem you in on every side’” (Lk.
 19:41, 43 NIV).

 (2) He wept over the death of his friend Lazarus and people’s persistent unbelief.
 The shortest verse in the Bible says, “Jesus wept” (Jn.
 11:35).